A widget is a simple UI element that provides one or more of the following:

 - Switch—A toggle switch widget.
 You can only use Switches in conjunction with a Key-Value widget.

 - Text Button—A button with a text label.
+You can specify a background color fill for text buttons (the default is transparent).

 - Text Input—A text input field.
 The widget can have title text, hint text and multiline text.
 The widget can trigger actions when the text value changes.